Medical AssistingThis program is available at the Springfield - Leffel Lane and Xenia locations.

-Technical Standards All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations.
-These essential functions are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
+All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations, as well as be aware of the occupational risks associated with the medical assisting profession.The essential functions and occupational risks are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
 Students are required to sign a form indicating they have reviewed these requirements and submit it to the Medical Assisting Program Coordinator when they enter the program.

 Graduates of the Medical Assistant Certificate program meet the eligibility criteria to apply for the national certification process through the American Association of Medical Assistants or another nationally recognized certification credential.

 Upon completion of an associate degree in Medical Assisting, a graduate wlll demonstrate achievement of:

 - Communicate effectively with patients, families, and members of the health care team.